Little Gems Pre-School (West End)

 - How will both you and I know how my child/young person is doing and how will you help me to support my child's/young person's learning?

-Learning journals and our orbit system hold each child’s observations and assessments, tracking sheets (this form is a guide of where a child ‘should be’ developing), the child’s creative work, along with a photo album telling the story of the child’s progress.
-The Orbit system allows the staff and parents to interact with each other.
+Learning journals and our Tapestry system hold each child’s observations and assessments, tracking sheets (this form is a guide of where a child ‘should be’ developing), the child’s creative work, along with a photo album telling the story of the child’s progress.
+The Tapestry system allows the staff and parents to interact with each other.

 Individual Educational Planning forms will also be found within learning journals which explain what area of learning your child needs support in and how the key person and parent can support this at home and at the setting.
 At Little Gems we will assess each child’s development using a 2 year old progress check through to observations and progress reports until they leave for school.
 This is how we monitor and adapt targets to maintain and challenge a child’s development progress.
 Little Gems realise that parents are their child’s first educators and we involve parents in their child’s learning and development.
 Parents are encouraged to be involved in supporting their child’s learning at home.
 Little Gems have an open door policy, parents are welcome to come in at any time.
 Key persons will discuss daily with you, how your child is doing and any progress made.
 Termly parent’s meetings are focused on the child development.
 Newsletters are sent out termly as well as events posted on our notice boards daily, our newsletters contain dates for events, parents meetings and trips.
 Newsletters are printed for parents as not all have access to the internet.

 - What support will there be for my child's/young person's overall well being?